chipsalliance/verible/verilog/tools/ls/vscode/README.md

 1. Install the Verible Language Server.
 This is described in the `Prerequisite on your machine` section below.
 2. Generate the `verible.filelist` at the root directory.
 You can execute the `Verible: Generate File List` command in VSCode to achive it.
+3. If you add new source files into your project, you'll need to generate the `verible.filelist` again to include them.
 > New to VSCode and have no idea how to execute a VSCode command?
 Try hitting `Ctrl+Shift+P` (for Windows) or `Command+Shift+P` (for MacOS) and type `Verible: Generate File List`, then press `Enter`.

 ## Features